-The Andean Volcanic Belt is a major volcanic belt along the South American coast.
-The Ring of Fire is an area in the Pacific Ocean basin where earthquakes and volcanic eruptions occur due to the movement and collision of lithospheric tectonic plates.
+The Andean Volcanic Belt, along the South American coast, is segmented into four main volcanic zones.
+These volcanoes, along the backbone of the Andes, are part of the Ring of Fire, an area in the Pacific Ocean basin where earthquakes and eruptions occur due to the collision of tectonic plates.

 Plate Tectonics / Volcanism

-The Caribbean Plate is a mostly oceanic tectonic plate underlying much of Central America and the Caribbean Sea off the north coast of South America.
+The Caribbean Plate is a mostly-oceanic tectonic plate underlying much of Central America and the Caribbean Sea off the north coast of South America.
 These borders are regions of intense seismic activity, including frequent earthquakes and volcanic eruptions.

-The Central America Volcanic Arc is a chain of volcanic formations that extend from Guatemala to Northern Panama, parallel to the Pacific coastline of the Central American Isthmus.
-They range from major stratovolcanoes to lava domes and cinder cones.
+The Central America Volcanic Arc is a chain of hundreds of volcanic formations that extend from Guatemala to northern Panama, parallel to the Pacific coastline of the Central American Isthmus.
+These volcanic formations range from major stratovolcanoes to lava domes and cinder cones.

 The Lesser Antilles Volcanic Arc forms the eastern boundary of the Caribbean Plate.
 This subduction process formed a number of volcanic islands, from the Virgin Islands in the north to the islands off the coast of Venezuela in the south.